by Christine Natale

 Once upon a time, there was great sorrow among the fairy folk.
 Something had happened to the Fairy Queen, Titania.
 She had fallen asleep and would not wake up.

 The winter had come, terribly cold and full of ice and snow.
 In the fairy wood, no fires were burning.
-The [...]Continue Reading →
+The seed babies were [...]Continue Reading →

 American society has come a long way in a relatively short time, just the past half century really, toward breaking down many of the destructive social stereotypes that have curtailed individual freedom for centuries.
 Many hard and even fatal battles have been fought to free society from racial and sexual prejudice and stereotype.
 At a [...]Continue Reading →